aljoschua/dotfiles/README.md

 A module is essentially a list of commands (cmd) and a list of dependencies (dep), which are other modules to be installed first.
 Before calling `os.system(cmd)` in the python script, the command list is concatenated by newlines.
 The rest of the magic you can find in the yaml file is actually just neat yaml syntax.

+Note that each modules commands are executed in their own shell and are aborted, if one of them exits with a non-zero exit code (due to the `set -e` in the python script).